Martingale transport with homogeneous stock movements: Introduction

+To achieve the goal set out in this paper however, only the second property (ii) of homogeneous Markov models is required, as this is the property which couples the transition probabilities across different time periods.
+We hence say that a process is homogeneous if it only satisfies property (ii), made precise in Definition \ref{def:Qhom}.
+The intuition that every homogeneous Markov model is homogeneous also holds rigorously, which is established in Remark \ref{remark:basics} alongside other properties and characterisations of homogeneity.

-Three key features of the approach are worth pointing out: First, the homogeneous martingale optimal transport problem is as numerically tractable as the martingale optimal transport problem without time-homogeneity, in that the discretized version reduces to a linear program and the dual formulation is well suited for various approaches, see e.g.~\cite{eckstein2018computation,guo2019computational,henry2013automated}.
+Three key features of incorporating homogeneity into the martingale optimal transport setting are worth pointing out: First, the homogeneous martingale optimal transport problem is as numerically tractable as the martingale optimal transport problem without time-homogeneity, in that the discretized version reduces to a linear program and the dual formulation is well suited for various approaches, see, e.g.,~\cite{eckstein2018computation,guo2019computational,henry2013automated}.
 Second, the dual formulation can be interpreted in terms of trading strategies and superhedging.
 And third, market frictions and relaxations of the introduced time-homogeneity assumption can be incorporated naturally.

-In the recent literature, different methods have been studied to improve on point (1) and hence make the martingale optimal transport approach more practicable.
+In the recent literature, different methods have been studied to improve on point (1) above and hence make the martingale optimal transport approach more practicable.
 In \cite{lutkebohmert2019tightening, sester2018markov} the authors study additional variance and Markovianity constraints on the underlying stock process.
 In \cite{guyon2019joint} additional information from options written on the stock's volatility is incorporated.

 The rest of the paper is structured as follows: In Section 2, we give the relevant notation and recall basic facts about martingale optimal transport.
 In Section 3, the notion of time-homogeneity is introduced and we state basic properties and duality for the time-homogeneous version of the martingale optimal transport problem.
 In Section 4, extensions like market frictions, relaxed assumptions and higher dimensional markets are discussed.
 Section 5 gives two short numerical examples.
 All proofs are postponed to Section 6.
+The Appendix discusses the technical assumption $(A)$ which is made to obtain the main Theorem \ref{thm:duality}.